 Seek immediate medical attention and do not wait for all of your symptoms to manifest themselves before getting skilled medical treatment.
 If you have any doubt as to whether you need medical assistance after a hit and run accident, it is always best to err on the side of caution and obtain emergent medical care right away.
 Do not fall into the trap of hesitating to obtain medical care on a concern that the at-fault driver cannot be held liable to pay your medical bills.
 Every resident of the State of Florida that owns a motor vehicle is required to purchase Personal Injury Protection (PIP) otherwise known as No-Fault Coverage.
 Your PIP coverage equally applies in the event of a hit and run crash and pays 80% of the medical bills in most instances up to $10,000.
 Beyond that amount, your UM coverage is available for reimbursement of the out of pocket bills and unpaid medical expenses.

-Lastly, allow our attorneys at Perenich The Law Firm to review your auto insurance policy periodically to make certain you have the correct type of coverage and an appropriate amount of coverage.
+Lastly, allow our attorneys at Perenich Law Injury Attorneys to review your auto insurance policy periodically to make certain you have the correct type of coverage and an appropriate amount of coverage.
 We offer this service free to clients, former clients and friends of our firm.

 -Gregory J. Perenich, Esquire